 For example, a CDN using NS1 DNS services can instruct its customer (who is also using NS1) to use a linked record to point to the customer’s domain at the CDN, instead of a CNAME.
 This eliminates DNS round trips and (for A or AAAA records) allows direct resolution at the zone apex.
 A linked record can be any record type (A, MX, CNAME, etc.), but it must be the same type as a target or it will not resolve.

-Linked records support all NS1 features and capabilities used by the target record—including real-time data feeds.
+Linked records support all NS1 features and capabilities used by the target record — including real-time data feeds.

-Use linked records to reuse an existing NS1 record that has an advanced configuration. |
+Use linked records to reuse an existing NS1 record as opposed to creating and maintaining a separate one. |

-Source record type: |
+Source record type |

-Target record type: |
+Target record type |

 (same as source) |

-Query result: |
+Query result |

 Chaining allowed? |